beemarie/knative-lab/workshop/exercise-1/README.md

     ibmcloud ks cluster-get $MYCLUSTER
     ```

 4. Export the `Ingress Subdomain` as an environment variable.
-The Ingress Subdomain should look something like `knative-lab1.sjc04.containers.appdomain.cloud`
+The Ingress Subdomain should look something like: knative-lab1.sjc04.containers.appdomain.cloud

     ```shell
     export MYINGRESS=<your_ingress_subdomain>